 Please note that I do not list local bands because there are just hundreds of them.
 The best source on local bands is minniepaulmusic.com, which has loads of info, pictures, posters, and interviews.
 Another web site is Garage Hangover (14 Minnesota bands).
+There are a few exceptions, however, mostly to do with bands from St. Louis Park; they are in the index below.

 Most are not posted yet, but how can I thank Mike Barich, the official photographer of ’60s Twin Cities Rock ‘n’ Roll, for allowing me to scan some of his thousands of negatives?!
 My focus is on national acts and venues; the guys at minniepaulmusic.com will be looking at Mike’s photos of local musicians.
 This is incredibly generous of Mike!
 These photos will be posted at 72 dpi; if you see one you like and want at a higher resolution, I’ll get you in touch with Mike.